KDE/digikam-doc/setup_application/languages_settings.rst

 .. important::

-    To take effect, a language settings change requires to restart the application session.
+    A language setting change requires the application be restarted before the change takes effect.

-If you want to help with the application translations workflow, please consult the :ref:`Contribute section of this manual <project_contribute>`.
+If you want to help with the application translations, please consult the :ref:`Contribute  <project_contribute>` section of this manual.